 Another highlight of the property are the red chairs and the fire-pits along Baker Creek.
 They are perfect for groups – and all are far enough apart to offer privacy.

-Mount Engadine Lodge, Kananaskis Country – one of the Charming Inns of Alberta in a backcountry location
+Mount Engadine Lodge – One of the Charming Inns of Alberta in Kananaskis Country

 It’s no secret that Mount Engadine Lodge is one of my favourite places to stay in Canada (not just in Alberta) – whether it be in one of their cabins or glamping tents.
 The lodge is located in Kananaskis Country – about a 40 minute drive from Canmore, via a bumpy, dirt road.